diamante-io/Diamante-Net-Core/docs/metrics.md

 ---
-title: List of metrics exposed by HcNet-core
+title: List of metrics exposed by DiamNet-core
 ---

-HcNet-core uses libmedida for computing metrics, a detailed description can be found at http://dln.github.io/medida/
+DiamNet-core uses libmedida for computing metrics, a detailed description can be found at http://dln.github.io/medida/

 ### Counters (`NewCounter`)